giovi321/log-triage/docs/index.md

 ## Installation

-Create a virtual environment and install the CLI, MQTT alerts, and Web UI extras:
+Create a virtual environment and install the dependencies:

 ```bash
 python3 -m venv .venv